LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 Now click on the `Add Apps` button or the :heavy_plus_sign: (plus sign) if you have other apps in the *App Store*.

-Follow the [First Time: Create Loop App in App Store Connect](gh-first-time.md#create-loop-app-in-app-store-connect) directions with these additions:
+Follow the [Configure to Use Browser: Create Loop App in App Store Connect](gh-first-time.md#create-loop-app-in-app-store-connect) directions with these additions:

 * You must come up with a new name for your *Loop* App
 * Triple-check that the `Bundle ID` you choose is for *Loop* and contains your `TEAMID`, it should look like: `com.TEAMID.loopkit.Loop`